Education Section: Part 8

 Managing meals

 College may be the first time you have sole responsibility for managing all aspects of your meals.
 This may mean having to purchase, plan and prepare your meals in a way that was not an issue before.
 Sometimes people feel under scrutiny when eating in public.
 It can be stressful to adjust to eating in front of other people because this is often linked to socialising and communicating with peers and friends.
-It can be tempting to eat convenient, potentially unhealthy foods to save time or money.
 Trying new foods can bring about changes that you may not anticipate and which may be triggering for disordered and distorted thoughts and behaviours around food.
-This is why it is important to try and bring your home life routine and food schedules with you to college, so that you try as much as you can, to manage your diet in a way that does not escalate into distress when undertaking group work and as deadlines build up.
+This is why it is important to try and bring your home life routine and food schedules with you to college, so that you try as much as you can, to manage your eating in a way that does not escalate into distress.

 Helpful tips:

-• If you find it difficult to plan your meals, ask for help from home.
-If you begin to see changes in your eating habits that worry you or you are not happy about, try to address this as early as possible by talking to someone.
+If you find it difficult to plan your meals, ask for help from home.
+If you begin to see changes in your eating habits that worry you, try to address this as early as possible by talking to someone.

 Be yourself